USEPA/AMET/docs/AMET_Users_Guide_v15.md

 | **AMET\_EDATE**                  | End date in the form YYYYMMDD to which to end the analysis.|
 | **AMET\_PID**                    | Process ID.
 This can be set to anything.
 By default it is simply set to 1.
 The PID is important when using the when AMET web interface code that may be included in future releases of AMET. |
 | **AMET\_PTYPE**                  | pdf/png/both; Indicate whether the output should be in PDF format, PNG format, or both. |
 | **AMET\AQSPECIES**               | AQ species to analyze (e.g. O3, PM25, SO4, etc.).
-The species choosen must be one that is measured by the specified network (or networks if multiple networks are choosen).
+The species chosen must be one that is measured by the specified network (or networks if multiple networks are chosen).
 | **AMET\_CASTNET**                | y/n; Flag to include the CASTNET weekly data in the analysis |
 | **AMET\_CASTNET\_HOURLY**        | y/n; Flag to include the CASTNET hourly data in the analysis |
 | **AMET\_CASTNET\_DAILY\_O3**     | y/n; Flag to include the CASTNET daily O3 (e.g. MDA8 O3) data in the analysis |